aws-samples/amazon-elasticache-samples/envoy-proxy-example/README.md

 ```

 Log out and then SSH back in to ensure the Docker group permissions were applied.

+Change directory to the Envoy directory:

+`cd amazon-elasticache-samples/envoy-proxy-example/`

 ### Create another EC2 security group